dennisXZX/web-developer-notes/Ionic.md

 // navigate to the ItemDetailsPage itemTapped(event, item) {
-  // passing item to the ItemDetailsPage this.navCtrl.push(ItemDetailsPage, item);
+  // passing item to the ItemDetailsPage this.navCtrl.push(ItemDetailsPage, {
+    item: item
+  });
 }

-// in ItemDetailsPage, we can use NavParams to accept the navigation parameter constructor(public navCtrl: NavController, public navParams: NavParams) {
+// in ItemDetailsPage, we can use NavParams to accept the navigation parameter in the constructor constructor(public navCtrl: NavController, public navParams: NavParams) {
-  this.team = this.navParams.data;
+  this.team = navParams.get('item');
 }
 ```